shubhkush1234/widgets-hooks-app/README.md

 - when the component renders, it runs the body of useEffect, not cleanup.

 - When the useEffect runs again, first clean up function runs, then the useEffect body.

+- Also, the cleanup function runs when the component is unmounted.

 # The "useRef" Hook #